 Amtrak Train – The winter “ski train” from Denver’s Union Station delivers passengers looking to ski Winter Park’s famous slopes to Fraser Station.
 You can board the California Zephyr train in either direction, east to Denver, or west to Glenwood Springs and Grand Junction (or onto California).

 - There are two national forest access roads in Fraser, County Road 72 and 73, near the Alco and across the street from Safeway.
 Co Rd 72 takes you to Elk Creek and Co Rd takes you to St Louis Creek.
-Once you get back in the Arapaho National Rec Area numerous side mountain roads connect the two, all open to biking.
+Once you get back in the Arapaho National Rec Area, numerous side mountain roads connect the two, all open to biking.

 - Trestle Bike Park is located at Winter Park Resort.
 Rentals are offered for this downhill mountain course.
-Granby Ranch also a bike park.
+Granby Ranch is also a bike park.